 Generic Name: griseofulvin

-Note: This page contains information about the side effects of griseofulvin.
-Some of the dosage forms included on this document may not apply to the brand name Griseofulvic.
+Note: This document contains side effect information about griseofulvin.
+Some of the dosage forms listed on this page may not apply to the brand name Griseofulvic.

 For the Consumer